 Lompoc Valley Medical Center Prepares for Coronavirus Response

 Since the initial outbreak of COVID-19, the novel (new) coronavirus identified late last year in China, Lompoc Valley Medical Center has participated regularly in Santa Barbara County and statewide updates and planning calls along with other regional hospitals and clinics.

-With the ongoing and evolving COVID-19 situation and the declaration of a national emergency, LVMC is canceling all workshops, lectures and support group gatherings regularly held at our facility, through the end of May.
+With the ongoing and evolving COVID-19 situation and the declaration of a national emergency, we are canceling all workshops, lectures and support group gatherings regularly held to the end of the year.

 We are making this very difficult decision to protect public health and the health and safety of our staff, patients and visitors.

 With Flu season approaching, many people may be concerned about being able to tell the difference between whether they have contracted influenza (flu) virus or have COVID-19.
 Both are respiratory illnesses that are contagious and both are caused by infection.
 COVID-19, which many may now know, is caused by a person becoming infected with the new (or novel) coronavirus called SARS-CoV-2.

 Wearing a Mask Helps Fight the Spread of Coronavirus